 Now is the time to ask questions.
 If there is anything that you are unsure about, you will be allowed time to check.
 You should do so ASAP and call us back because the longer you leave it, the higher the chance that the role will be filled.

 Please note that you will not be penciled unless you confirm 100% and are told by our Casting Team that your details are being passed on to the production.
 That said, it is essential to be certain before confirming with our Casting Team because we have a zero tolerance policy in relation to people ‘pulling out’ of jobs.
 If you are penciled or booked and then cancel without a fair reason, you will be removed from our books and not offered any more work (that’s the serious bit but play by the rules and you can’t go wrong!)

 Once we are happy that you are suitable and available, you will be penciled for the role and your details will be passed on to the production.
 You should understand that at this point you are not yet booked because it is the production company that makes the final decision on whether they would like to book you or not.
 You will be given an estimate over the phone to let you know when we expect to get the results back from production.

 If the production decides that they would like to book you for the role, we will contact you by text or phone to confirm this.
 It is at this point that you become booked, meaning that you are in for all your dates.
 If, as can be the case, the production does not want to book you, you will receive a text message notifying you of this instead.

 Booked extras are sent a Call Details Text Message the afternoon before each day on the production (or on a Friday if you are due the following Monday).
 This message contains all the information that you will need for the following day such as the call time, location, etc. When you get a Call Details Text Message you must always reply with your name so that we know you have received it.
-If it does not arrive by 6pm the day before you are due to work, you should contact us via the 24 Hour Line.
+If it does not arrive by 7pm the day before you are due to work (or by 6pm if this is a Friday), you should contact us via the 24 Hour Line.

 I replied to an availability text and never heard back from you?